nus-cs2030/1718-s2/docs/lec5.md

 }
 ```

-The second one is XXX times faster!
+The second one is 2 times faster!
 Due to autoboxing and unboxing, the cost of creating objects become hidden and often forgotten.

 ## String and StringBuilder